muratk5n/thirdwave/en/README.md

 "@ummjackson

-I am often asked if I will “return to cryptocurrency” or begin regularly sharing my thoughts on the topic again.
-My answer is a wholehearted “no”, but to avoid repeating myself I figure it might be worthwhile briefly explaining why here"
+I am often asked if I will 'return to cryptocurrency' or begin regularly sharing my thoughts on the topic again.
+My answer is a wholehearted 'no', but to avoid repeating myself I figure it might be worthwhile briefly explaining why here"

 [Thread](https://twitter.com/ummjackson/status/1415353984617914370)